The Impact of CCPA on Direct Marketing

-Privacy concerns and legislation will continue to play in important role in modern direct marketing in 2020.
-Perhaps most critical and timely will be the California Consumer Privacy Act (CCPA).
+Privacy concerns and legislation continued to play an important role in modern direct marketing after 2020.
 The CCPA is a bill meant to enhance privacy rights and consumer protection for residents of California.
-The bill was passed by the California State Legislature and becomes effective on January 1, 2020.
+The bill was passed by the California State Legislature and became effective on January 1, 2020.
 The CCPA will impact marketers nationwide who do business in California.
 It will be important to be aware of what the CCPA is, how to comply and the potential consequences for modern direct marketers.

 What is the purpose of the CCPA?